 What’s the catch?

 I bet the question you’re screaming at me is: “Why on Earth would I put my book up for such forensic examination, dissection, and potential ridicule?”
 This is where things get even more spicy: good reviews aren’t traditionally earned.
-You (or your publisher) have to pay for the privilege.
+If you are a self-published or hybrid-published author, you have to pay for the privilege.
 Yes, you read that correctly.
-Not only are Kirkus reviews prestigious, they are pricey.
+Not only are Kirkus Indie Reviews prestigious, they are pricey.
 For a substantial fee, a professional reviewer will read your book and respond with a short, notoriously “impartial” review.

 And now, for the tough to stomach bit: it costs $425 for a review in 7-9 weeks, or $575 for an expedited turnaround of 4-6 weeks.
 For that, you get a review of between 250 and 300 words, without any guarantee it will be positive.
 To put that in context, 250 to 300 words is nothing.
 It’s a paragraph.
 An email, at most.
 A dent in your work in progress.
 When it comes to bang for your buck, it’s not exactly what you’d call cheap, especially for struggling writers who may not have got the largest – or any – advance.

 However, if you are traditionally published by a Big Five or similar, and your book is being financed by your publisher, your publisher will send galleys of your book to Kirkus, and your book will be reviewed without a fee.